New York Court Records

 NewYorkCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on NewYorkCourtRecords.us are subject to the Terms of Service and Privacy Notice.

 In New York, a crime occurs when a person violates the laws in the New York State Penal Code.
-And just as in some other states, criminal offenses are grouped into three classes as infractions or violations, misdemeanors, and felonies.
-Each of these classes represents the gravity of the offense and attracts a corresponding degree of punishment as spelt out in the State Penal Code.
+Just as in some other states, criminal offenses are grouped into three classes: infractions or violations, misdemeanors, and felonies.
+Each class represents the gravity of the offense and attracts a corresponding degree of punishment as spelt out in the State Penal Code.
 Summarily, New York crimes are tried on the basis of these categories.

-According to the New York Courts and Justice System, a felony is any crime that warrants nothing less than a jail term, or even a death sentence.
-Felonies are the most serious offenses in New York.
-If a person is found guilty of any of the offenses in this category, he or she stands to be sentenced to at least one-year imprisonment.
-However, the judge can sentence such a person to lesser jail term with the option of probation for the rest of the time.
-Murder is a typical example of a felony which can attract as much as life imprisonment without parole.
+According to the New York Courts and Justice System, a felony is any crime that warrants nothing less than a jail term or even a death sentence.
+Felonies are generally the most serious offenses in New York.
+If a person is found guilty of any crimes in this category, they stand to be sentenced to at least one year imprisonment.
+However, the judge can sentence such a person to a lesser jail term with the option of probation for the rest of the time.
+Murder is a typical example of a felony that may attract as much as life imprisonment without parole.

-In New York, felony crimes are not equal.
+In New York, felony crimes are usually not equal.
 They differ in degree of severity and carry a corresponding level of punishment.
 This explains the reason for the classification of felonies from class A1 to class E felony offenses.
-Apart from the level of seriousness of the offense, an offender’s criminal record also determines the length of jail term for felony offenses.
-A felon (repeat offender) with a record of two or more felony crimes committed in the past, can be sentenced to life imprisonment because of his or her consistency in committing felony crimes.
+Apart from the level of seriousness of the offense, an offender’s criminal record also determines the length of the jail term for felony offenses.
+A felon (repeat offender) with a record of two or more felony crimes committed in the past may be sentenced to life imprisonment because of their consistency in committing felony crimes.
 Whereas a first offender may be charged with a less severe sentence for the same offense.
-Also, the time interval between a felony committed in the past and the current one committed by the same person, can influence the minimum sentence he or she receives.
+Also, the time interval between a felony committed in the past and the current one committed by the same person may influence the minimum sentence he or she receives.

-Imprisonment is however not the only punishment for felonies.
-According to the State penal code, felony crimes may attract restitution or reparation (NYPC §60.27),, fines (NYPC §80.00 (1–7), and probation (NYPC §65.00) after the defendant must have met certain required conditions.
+However, imprisonment is not the only punishment for felonies.
+According to the State penal code, felony crimes may attract restitution or reparation (NYPC §60.27), fines (NYPC §80.00 (1–7)), and probation (NYPC §65.00) after the defendant has met certain required conditions.

 Felonies are broadly grouped into two categories in New York: violent and non-violent felonies.
 There is no specific formula for tagging whether a felony is violent or not in the New York State Penal Code.
 However, violent felonies are generally regarded as crimes committed to physically harm another person.
-While non- violent crimes do not involve human beings directly (properties).
-The punishments for violent felonies are pegged to a fixed amount of time e.g 5 years, while the punishment for non-violent felony convictions are fixed within a range (e.g 3–5 years).
+While non-violent crimes do not involve human beings directly (properties).
+The punishments for violent felonies are pegged to a fixed amount of time, e.g, 5 years, while the sentence for non-violent felony convictions is fixed within a range (e.g, 3–5 years).

 Felonies are further classified into different categories according to the New York State Penal Law §70.02)

-- Class D Felonies attract a jail term of at most 7 years.
-Reckless assault of a child and support act of terrorism are examples of Class D felonies.
+- Class D Felonies may attract a jail term of at most 7 years.
+Reckless assault of a child and support of terrorism are examples of Class D felonies.

 - Class E Felonies.
-These include second degree false reporting of incident and persistent sexual abuse.
-Class E felonies attract at most 4 years jail term
+These include second-degree false reporting of an incident and persistent sexual abuse.
+Class E felonies attract at most 4 years' jail term

 Typical examples of crimes tagged as felonies in New York include: